hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * hmm I've never used destructuring, and when I need it, I need it with paths. from my point of view paths are 100% more common than words for destructuring :-)

 [17:53:39](#IYjR1PtJ2wx4gRVcgj3Izh7g3Wjzbrd-Q4i5NE4Jt9I) <hiiamboris (NOT THIS ONE)>:
-Maybe you're doing something *non-idiomatically*? Ì†ΩÌ∏â
+Maybe you're doing something *non-idiomatically*? üòâ

 [17:53:58](#3bS2zxEaPBAgrujimH8iazmneGfuGLNIh-TusdMTn2c) <loziniak (Maciej ≈Åozi≈Ñski)>:
 hahaha probably!

 [17:54:24](#6xVZ1KkQvdE3UNOitVjDS75LGsjr4xi4KjZ9cc6Nn9g) <loziniak (Maciej ≈Åozi≈Ñski)>:
-and *non-magically* Ì†ΩÌ∏â
+and *non-magically* üòâ

 [17:54:27](#lESuTkU2YLWRRhuiBnz_N2bhka0Hx9vFWml0g9dHc_E) <hiiamboris (NOT THIS ONE)>:
 :)

 [17:55:12](#SA3hC08IAPy0IwG670U89K7zpy2hP7HVk4PBdHYNagg) <hiiamboris (NOT THIS ONE)>:
-Once we make `set-many` native, people will start asking why `foreach` doesn't support it too Ì†ΩÌ∏â
+Once we make `set-many` native, people will start asking why `foreach` doesn't support it too üòâ

 [17:55:35](#oyBZF2gGEI7uGLHYDlv4apJwIZFLY0upheHuGIVUg6g) <loziniak (Maciej ≈Åozi≈Ñski)>:
 and perhaps that's a good question?